-Prerequisite or Corequisite: MATH 1111 or 1113.
-An introduction to a quantitative study of the physical and chemical behavior of matter in its several phases and a consideration of modern theories of bonding forces at the molecular level.
-Chemical nomenclature, the gaseous state, properties of solutions and reaction kinetics are discussed.
+Prerequisites: MATH 1111 or 1113 and CHEM 1211K with a grade of C or better.
+A continuation of the quantitative study of the physical and chemical behavior of matter in its several phases and a consideration of modern theories of bonding forces at the molecular level.
+Chemical equilibrium, oxidation-reduction and acid-base chemistry, electrochemistry, chemical thermodynamics and the descriptive chemistry of selected elements and their compounds are discussed.